Workstation ergonomic support and hygiene

 Desk-fit:

 The following links will help ensure you’re set up correctly at your desk, whether working from home or in your usual workplace.
-If you do experience some discomfort, there’s also some suggested stretches, but contact H&S at safety@unitec.ac.nz if you need any further advice.
+If you do experience some discomfort, there’s also some suggested stretches, but contact Wellbeing and Safety at safety@unitec.ac.nz if you need any further advice.

-For more details on how to best work from home, check out the CIEHF Working from Home Infographic.
+For more details on how to best work from home, check out the Working from Home Infographic

 Good hygiene posters